siemens/ros-sharp/README.md

 ## Notes On This Fork ##

 This fork has implemented changes to the repo to enable building to UWP devices, like the Microsoft HoloLens.
+Like the main ROS# branch, use 2018.2 or later.

 #### Installation ###